linux-integrity/ima-doc/event-log-format.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The Linux kernel creates and writes the IMA Event Log (also known as
-the measurement list or integrity log) pseudofiles.
+the measurement list or integrity log) pseudo-files.

 There are two formats: